 One of the best Box Hill, Surrey hikes near London is the circular walk.
 If you’re planning to spend a day in the area and are looking for a good moderately difficult Box Hill hike then try this Box Hill circular route.
 There aren’t any of the stairs you’ll come across on the summit route, there are fewer people and there’s a fantastic pub two hours into the walk which makes for a great pit-stop!

 This walk at Box Hill crosses a series of hills in a clockwise loop north and east of Box Hill and Westhumble Station.
 It’s probably the best of the walks from Box Hill and Westhumble Station and you’ll walk through Norbury Park, Mickleham Downs, Headley Heath and then reach the top of Box Hill itself.

 There’s a gentle gradient up around the hills with nothing too steep as you pass through the Nature Reserve of Norbury Park.
-Keep your eyes open for butterflies as the Box Hill area is famous for being home to around 40 species of butterfly!
+Keep your eyes open for butterflies as the Box Hill area is famous for being home to around 40 species of butterflies!

 On reaching the top of Box Hill grab a spot of grass or a bench to sit on.
 The view from up here is pretty impressive and you can see the planes taking off and coming to land at Gatwick, as well as miles of rolling hills everywhere else.

-Finishing the loop you have the choice doing some more walks around Box Hill, of looping back round to Box Hill and Westhumble Station or heading straight to Dorking.
+After finishing the loop you have the choice of doing some more walks around Box Hill, of looping back round to Box Hill and Westhumble Station or heading straight to Dorking.
 There isn’t too much difference in terms of distance.